m3rcury02/React_Ecom/README.md

  cd node_modules/ && ln -s /path/to/db.json db.json

- Since create-react-app can't access files outside src, this will create a copy of db.json in node_modules folder and point it to the db.json in the root folder
+ Since create-react-app can't access files outside src, this will create a copy of db.json in node_modules folder and point it to the db.json in the root folde r

 ## Improvements
 - There are some bugs related to persistence